 On 2 February 2017 the previous Conservative Government published its draft Airports National Policy Statement.
 This was accompanied by a formal consultation which closed on 25 May 2017.
 The draft NPS explained the Government’s general policy and reasons for supporting a third runway at Heathrow.
 It also set out particular considerations relevant to any DCO airport expansion application.

-This note applies to England and in some circumstances to Wales (see section 1.2).
+This note applies to England and, where specified, to Wales.
 See the joint Library briefing paper Comparison of the planning systems in the four UK countries: 2016 update for information about consenting regimes in the other UK countries.

 Commons Briefing papers SN06881